lepenr/Kafka_stream_API/README.md

 ### Description

- This is the repository for Kafka streaming and expolied the data thrue express API.
+ This is the repository for express API witch is working with Apache Kafka.
+Router /twitter is returning JSON from Kafka server.

  Feel free to fork.
 Feel free to contact me.